 While the technology and standards required to implement Password less auth have been available for quite a while (the WebAuthn standard was first published in 2016) you probably haven’t converted your own apps to Passwordless yet.
 We and a lot of other people now think it’s time to start looking at that.

 As is often the case with new technologies adoption rates slowly build until a tipping point is reached.
 Early adoptors had to roll their own implementations and deal with legacy browser and device versions which did not support the WebAuthn standard.
-The steady stream of authentication products now offering passwordless as an option and last week’s announcement by Google that they are rolling out it out across their platforms are indications adoption rates are increasing.
+The steady stream of authentication products now offering passwordless as an option and the announcement by Google that they are rolling out it out across their platforms are indications adoption rates are increasing.

 Why